 At the current time, there's no significant support for coffee or caffeine as a treatment to slow Parkinson's or treat its symptoms.
-But because coffee and green tea contain antioxidants, a daily cup may be good for general health.
+But because coffee and green tea contain antioxidants, consuming them in moderation may be good for general health.